Fallas festival in Valencia

 Bullfighting

 The Fallas Feria Taurina takes place at Valencia's bullring during the festival.
 The bullring has undergone a EUR 1.2 million renovation completed in 2026 with improved safety and lighting.
 Whether or not you attend is a personal choice - this remains a divisive topic among both locals and visitors.
+Even if bullfighting isn't for you, the bullring is also hosting themed exhibitions and guided tours from March 7 to 19 - a chance to see the historic building without attending a corrida.

 What to Wear